Air Fryer Recipe

 Method

-1. Boil the eggs for about 6 minutes for a soft-boiled center, then cool in iced water before peeling.
+1. Boil the eggs for about 6 minutes for a soft-boiled centre, then chill them in iced water before peeling.

-2. Cook the mushrooms, onion, and garlic in a frying pan over medium heat until softened and moisture has evaporated.
+2. Cook the mushrooms, onion and garlic in a frying pan over a medium heat until softened and the moisture has evaporated.

-3. Transfer the mushroom mixture to a food processor; add chickpeas, smoked paprika, ground cumin, salt, and pepper.
-Pulse until combined but still slightly chunky.
+3. Tip the mushroom mixture into a food processor; add the chickpeas, smoked paprika, ground cumin, salt and pepper.
+Pulse until combined but still a little chunky.

 4. Divide the mixture into four portions.
-Flatten each portion, place a boiled egg in the center, and wrap the mixture around the egg.
+Flatten each one, place a boiled egg in the centre, and wrap the mixture around the egg.

-5. Coat each wrapped egg in flour, dip into beaten egg, and roll in breadcrumbs.
+5. Coat each wrapped egg in flour, dip it into beaten egg, then roll it in breadcrumbs.

-6. Preheat air fryer to 180°C (356°F).
-Lightly spray Scotch eggs with cooking spray, place in air fryer basket, and cook for about 15 minutes, turning halfway through.
+6. Preheat the air fryer to 180°C (356°F).
+Lightly spray the Scotch eggs with cooking spray, place them in the air fryer basket, and cook for about 15 minutes, turning halfway through.

 Why this works in an air fryer